iankorf/blast-primer/README.md

 As you can see, the mode is at 12 and there is a long tail.
 Even though most alignments have scores from 12.0 to 14.0, it's possible to get really high scores like 20.
-However it's very difficult for the maximum score to be a very low score.
+However it's very difficult for the maximum score to be a low score, like 9.

 ```
      85 11.0